WolfLink115/edk2-msm8x26-lumia/README.md

+# THIS REPO IS OUT OF DATE!
+I AM LEAVING IT HERE AS AN ARCHIVE REPO SINCE IT HAS INSTRUCTIONS TO INSTALL LINUX!
+IF YOU WANT AN UP TO DATE REPO USE THE MAINLINE4LUMIA REPO!
+THANKS!

+Mainline4Lumia team GitHub: https://github.com/Mainline4Lumia

 # Lumia830Pkg

 **All this assumes you already have unlocked your bootloader and know how to switch between different modes as well as